...

 Retail Plumbing,

-“An Analyses of Supply and Demand”
+“An Analysis of Supply and Demand”

 Westburne,

 1972.
-A follow on study to the distribution report of 1970.
+A follow-up study to the distribution report of 1970.
 This focused

 and electrical trades.